 Penn State's Purchasing process is complex and has changed over the last decade.
 Provided below is a summary of the policies.
-When in doubt, please contact either Elizabeth Tepsic or Kim Ripka.
+When in doubt, please contact either the Financial Assistant or the Office Manager.
 Additional policy information is available on the department's intranet site as well as Travel Services website at: www.travel.psu.edu.